iaeiou/blue-plankton-2/content/posts/winter.md

 What if you get hit with a delay in delivery and snow is moving in?
 Well, here, Treehuggers may be a godsend.

 On Saturday mornings, they usually offer self-service pickup until noon.
-It's first-come, first-served, and there are usually a line of cars waiting their turn.
+It's first-come, first-served, and there's usually a line of cars waiting.

 You can take a maximum of one cord.
 Most people simply fill up the back of their car or pickup truck, and Donna (co-owner) will eyeball it when you're done to price it.